gupta-ji6/react-native-codepush-sample/README.md

 1. Click '**Add new app**' button.
 1. Add App Center SDK in your app as instructed in '**Overview**' section, if needed.
 1. Go to '**Build**' section to connect you repo.
-1. Select 'GitHub' service and select your repo.
+1. Select '**GitHub**' service and select your repo.
 1. Select `master` branch and click on gear icon (settings) at end of item.

     - Build Variant - Release
     - Node.js version - 12.x
-    - Sign Builds - on
+    - Sign Builds - On
     - Check '**My Gradle settings are...**' (**only for test purpose**)
     - Distribute Builds - On